 Click here to see SkyTec Ireland's results.

 SkyTec Ireland are licensed by the Irish Aviation Authority and hold the Aerial Work Permission to conduct commercial operations.
 This is a requirement for any operator of an unmanned aerial vehicle (drone) who wants to operate commercially in Irish Airspace with a larger machine or for anyone who is serious about providing a fully licensed and insured service with professionaly trained operators.

-The SkyTec UAS Academy is approved by the Irish Aviation Authority to conduct both ground and flight training in the use of unmanned aircraft.
+The SkyTec RPAS Academy is approved by the Irish Aviation Authority to conduct both ground and flight training in the use of unmanned aircraft.
 The Academy fulfils the National Regulations pertaining to training requirements and standards of competency that must be attained prior to the issue of an Small Unmanned Aircraft (SUA) license or a Specific Operating Permission.
-The SUA Licenses Courses (Ground School Aeronautical Knowledge Course will enable UAS pilots and associated personnel acquire the knowledge to safely operate unmanned aircraft in Irish Airspace.
+The SUA Licenses Courses (Ground School Aeronautical Knowledge Course) will enable RPAS pilots and associated personnel acquire the knowledge to safely operate unmanned aircraft in Irish Airspace.